Aishwariyaa-Anand/Competitive-Coding/Node Based Data Structures/Split Linked List in Parts/README.md

-# Linked List in Parts
+# Split Linked List in Parts

 Given the head of a singly linked list and an integer k, split the linked list into k consecutive linked list parts.